When a major disaster happens, does every out-of-left-field crazy fringe preacher race to become the first to blame LGBT people?

 As we know, blaming death, destruction, and mayhem on LGBT people simply isn't new.
 By now, we're used to it.
 But you still might be surprised just how often it happens.

 Pat Robertson tried to pre-emptively blame gay revelers at Disney World's Gay Days Weekend for being the cause of the pending storm.
-However, when the storm approached the U.S. mainland, it completely missed Florida but hit the rest of the east coast.
-One of the hardest-hit areas was Hampton Roads, Va., where Robertson's 700 Club is based.
+However, when the storm approached the U.S. mainland, it completely missed Florida but hit the rest of the East Coast.
+One of the hardest-hit areas was Hampton Roads, Va., where Robertson's 700 Club

 Just a couple of months later, Jacobs added that homosexuality caused the 9.0 magnitude earthquake, which prompted a destructive tsunami in eastern Japan, causing 15,870 deaths and $235 billion in damage.